 You can roast the peppers ahead of time.
 It’s easier to remove the skins when the peppers are cool.

 You can store the peppers in your fridge for 3-4 days, or you can pop them into the freezer.
 They won’t take long to defrost.

-Then, you just blitz it for a few seconds and you are done.
-This is meant to be a chunky puree rather than a creamy dressing.
+This should only take a few seconds, as this is meant to be a chunky puree rather than a creamy dressing.

 Eating Together Made Easy

 This Roasted Red Pepper Salad Dressing recipe is 100% plant-based, so it’s suitable for everyone.
 Use it to unite a meal of mixed eaters by pairing it with this Mediterranean Salad recipe, an entree salad that’s made with either Halloumi or roasted chicken.

 - 2 red peppers

 - 2 tablespoons olives, pitted

 - 2 tablespoons basil